 I started my personal training business in 2003.
-It grew fast and I got people working with me as I was building my brand.
+It grew fast and I got people working with me as I built my brand.
 However, I started going in and out of hospital regularly with days of severe bowel pain, vomiting, nausea and progressive tiredness, which incidentally I have had all my life but the symptoms were getting worse and occurring more regularly.
 No one seemed to help or believe me but I knew intuitively something was catastrophically wrong with me.

-However, after my surgery I kept getting severe bowel obstructions and had to eat less and less food to reduce my hospital admissions.
+However, after my surgery I kept getting severe bowel obstructions and had to gradually eat minimal food to reduce my hospital admissions.
 No one understood or could stop the bowel obstructions and in 2009 I was eventually transferred to St. Mark’s Hospital, an internationally renowned bowel specialist hospital in London where I was referred to the head psychiatrist by the gastroenterologist there, after a stay in the hospital.
-The psychiatrist said that it was his job to find out what trauma I had been through that was causing me my symptoms, and I said it was my job to find out what other physiological issues I had that were not yet diagnosed.
+The psychiatrist said it was his job to find out what trauma I had been through that was causing my symptoms, and I said it was my job to find out what other physical issues I had that were not yet diagnosed.
 For a year we were at logger heads and he told me that unless I stayed out of hospital he would see me as an inpatient in the psychiatric ward.
 I had no one on my side yet again and the more frustrated I got the more I was told I had psychological problems.